 Traditional Pickling vs. Quick Pickling

-Traditional pickling and quick pickling are two methods of preserving food using vinegar, salt, and other flavoring ingredients.
+Traditional pickling and quick pickling are two methods of preserving food using vinegar, kosher salt, and other flavoring ingredients.
 The main difference between them is the time required for the pickling process.

 Traditional pickling is a longer process that involves immersing food in sterilized glass jars with a brine solution of vinegar, water, salt, and spices then using the water-bath method to can the ingredients.
 Traditionally pickled foods have a very long shelf life — they can last for years.

 Quick pickling is a faster process that involves bringing the pickling solution to a boil and then pouring it over the food.
 The food is then allowed to sit in the solution for a shorter period of time, from as little as 30 minutes to as long as overnight, before eating.

 Quick pickled foods tend to be fresher with a crunchier texture and more mild flavor compared to traditional pickling.

 Refrigerator pickles are probably the most popular food to make with the quick pickle method but almost any fruit or vegetable can be used.